In everyday life, deciding if something is a liquid is generally pretty straightforward.

 Is toothpaste considered a liquid? is a question frequently asked by passengers.
 Although toothpaste is generally in the form of a paste or a gel it is still actually considered a liquid for the purposes of airport security.

-To take toothpaste into the aircraft with you, so that you can clean your teeth mid-flight, you will need to ensure that it is in a small tube that is equal to or less than 3.4oz (100ml) in volume.
+To take toothpaste into the aircraft with you, to clean your teeth mid-flight, you will need to ensure that it is in a small tube equal to or less than 3.4oz (100ml) in volume.

 3. Shaving foam/gel